AtomicSearch/AI-search-engine/readme.md

 # Massive Prediction (AtomicSearch Engine)

-AI search engine that let you quickly search queries such as `is this place good` or `doctor nearby me`, etc.
+AI search engine that let you quickly search queries such as `is this cafe good`, `are these habits beneficial for productivity` or `pharmacies nearby me`, etc.

 ![The Simplest AI Search Engine](media/massiveprediction-search-engine.png)